erendevelop/erendevelop/ernkedy reposu/README.md

-## 👋 Helloo, I am eren!
+## 👋 Hello, I am eren!

-### 👨🏻‍🎓 I'm a junior mobile app developer and a freshman in high-school.
+### 👨🏻‍🎓 I'm a junior mobile app developer and a freshman in Istanbul Technical University.

 - ✔ I'm currently mastering on Flutter extension.
 - 🎯 Goals for future:<br>
     <ul>
-    📌 To be an advanced mobile app developer (with being able to develop in Kotlin and Swift).<br> 📌 To work at a company named Ethica Yazılım.
+    📌 To be an advanced freelance mobile app developer so that I can earn my own livings.<br>
     </ul>
 - 👀 Random info about me: I am sleepy almost all the time.